Skip to contents

 shouldBlock

-A JS function receiving { currentLocation, nextLocation, historyAction } and returning true to block navigation or false to allow it.
-Pass FALSE to disable blocking entirely (the default).
+Either FALSE (the default, disables blocking) or a JS function receiving { currentLocation, nextLocation, historyAction } and returning true to block navigation or false to allow it.
+Must be a JS() expression, not an R function – R functions cannot be invoked from inside React Router's blocker callback.

 ...